top of page

 PROGRAM

-Day 1: Independent Ascent to the Kasseler Hut
+Day 1: Approach to the hut

-Day 2: Meeting with the mountain guide and Hochgall Northwest Ridge
+Day 2: Hochgall via the Northwest Ridge

 Trennlinie_weiß.png